MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ::: moniker range=">=sc-dpm-1807"

+## VMware vSphere 6.7

+To back up vSphere 6.7, do the following:

+::: moniker end

+::: moniker range=">=sc-dpm-2019"

 ## VMware vSphere 6.7 and 7.0

+::: moniker-end

+::: moniker range="sc-dpm-2022"

+To back up vSphere 6.7 and 7.0, do the following:

+::: moniker end

+::: moniker range="sc-dpm-2019"

-To back up vSphere 6.7 and 7.0 (supported from DPM 2022), do the following:
+To back up vSphere 6.7 and 7.0 (supported for DPM 2019 UR5), do the following:

+::: moniker end

+::: moniker range=">=sc-dpm-1807"

 - Enable TLS 1.2 on DPM Server
   >[!Note]